JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 “I- I um I need some air.
 Sorry, excuse me,” I muttered before stumbling out the front doors.
 The world looked so dark when I walked out; there were dark clouds immerse across the sky.
 They were swarming fiercely over my frame, quickly erasing the sunlight away.
 The gloominess somehow elicited an uncomfortable feeling of melancholy that pushed away my previous adrenaline.
 The loss made me painfully aware of the ache radiating from my hand.

-The pain was only getting stronger, and the air gradually grew thicker and heavier to breathe in.
+The pain was only getting stronger while the air grew thicker and heavier to breathe in.
 Yet, at the same time, my mind and body felt strangely disconnected.
 I was no longer in control of my motor skills and I could only wait helplessly for my body to calm down.

 *Did everyone else think the same thing?
-Has everyone just been lying to me?*
+Had everyone just been lying to me?*

 Then, my breath hitched, and I was suffocating.
 It was as if I was drowning without water.
 But the discomfort didn’t even bother me.
 Not when there was only one thought scrambling and screaming in my mind.